inerds/tailwind-quickstart/README.md

-# Kick start your tailwind project with Tailwind Quickstart
+# Get started with Tailwind CSS
-Simple kick starter project for getting up and runnign with Tailwindcss for frontend.
+This repo helps you get up and running with tailwind as quickly as possible.

 ## Get started
 1. Clone the repo